Symbol of creative power of the sun as well as the higher powers within an individual. (See The Golden Triangle.)

 The power to change yourself and your world without reliance on the external power of institutions or authorities.

-The ancient view of the Perineum is still evidenced with its name, which is derived from the ancient Greek words Peri which means “area” and neuma which means “control” or that the Perineum is the area or heart of control.
+The ancient view of the Perineum is still evidenced with its name, which is derived from the ancient Greek words Peri which means “center” and neuma which means “control” or that the Perineum is the center or heart of control.
+(See American Meditation, The Handbook for Goats, The Golden Triangle, Creating Heaven on Earth, Directing Life, Joy and Evolution, and Controlling Your Hormones.)

 Power of Love